sourcegraph/about/handbook/engineering/distribution/goals.md

   - We can categorize and capture the amount of effort spent on different incident types
   - We can provide a straightforward set of tools to collect initial debugging and deployment information
   - TBD
+- **Milestones**: TBD

+### Split Cloud infrastructure into separate GCP projects

+- **Owner**: TBD
+- **Status**: On-hold
+- **Outcomes**:
+  - We have a clear guideline on when to split resources to new projects
+  - We report the cost of each project
+  - We can set spending limits for dynamic environments
+- **Milestones**:
+  - ~~Create initial GCP structure~~
+  - ~~Move non-production projects to folders~~
+  - Move non-production deployments to separate projects
+  - Move CI to a new GCP project
+  - Create code to bootstrap new projects
+  - Document project and folder usage guidelines

 ## Short-term goals